UniversalDataTool/collaboration-server/README.md

 # Universal Data Tool Collaboration Server

-> The default branch on this repository is not compatible with the current Universal Data Tool.
-Use the "master" branch.
-We're changing the api to allow for bigger datasets!

 > _Note: This is just for people that want to run their own collaboration server.
 You don't need to use
 > this to collaborate with the Universal Data Tool, because there's a builtin public server._